SeleniumHQ/htmlunit-driver/README.md

 Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.19.1 is for Selenium 4.19.1.

-For an overview please check the following tables:
+For an overview about the different version and compatibility please check the following tables:

 ***htmlunit3-driver***